nymanska/besstology.github.io/_posts/2025-06-15-reflection-when-theres-no-one-left-to-follow.md.md.md

 - **Inertia is disappearing not just from generation, but from loads too.** As induction motors are replaced with inverter-based technologies, we're losing ‘load inertia’ as well.

-- **With lower system inertia, disturbances escalate faster.** This increases the risk of cascading generator trips, DER disconnections, and potentially widespread blackouts.
+- **With lower system inertia, disturbances escalate faster.** This increases the risk of cascading generator trips, Distributed Energy Resources (DER) disconnections, and potentially widespread blackouts.

 > “We know even 100% renewables is achievable.
 The challenge is how to get there safely without putting the system at risk.”
 > — Dean Sharafi